i3uex/knime2model_MD4DSP/README.md

 The project is divided into several main scripts:

 1. **`mapping/knwf2json.py`**: script that parses a KNIME workflow and exports the data to JSON intermediate file.
-2. **`mapping/json2workflow.py`**: script that parses the intermediate JSON file and exports the data to a MD4DSP workflow.
+2. **`mapping/json2workflow.py`**: script that parses the intermediate JSON file and exports the data to a MD4DSP workflow (with automatic contract generation).
 3. **`mapping/knwf2workflow.py`**: script that combines the previous two scripts to parse a KNIME workflow and export the data to a MD4DSP Workflow instance.
 4. **`mapping/json_xtext2json_knime.py`**: script that transforms Xtext-generated JSON (from DSL workflows) to KNIME-compatible JSON format, including contract parsing.
-5. **`mapping/json2workflow_with_contracts.py`**: enhanced version of json2workflow that reads contracts directly from JSON and includes them in the generated XMI.
+5. **`mapping/json2workflow_with_contracts.py`**: enhanced version of json2workflow that reads contracts directly from JSON (column-based format) and includes them in the generated XMI.
+Supports 71+ contract patterns across all node types.
 ## Prerequisites

 - Anaconda Environment